Code-Trees/END-GAME/Readme.md

-# Session 2 - BackProp, Embeddings and Language Models
+# 2 - BackProp, Embeddings and Language Models

 Session 2 was shocking .Why ?
 Because we made a working neural network in Excel sheet.